-People with some impairment of thermoregulatory control due to the presence of an underlying disease are affected almost exclusively during a heat wave because their temperature rises easily on a thermal challenge provided by the environment.
+People with some impairment of thermoregulatory control due to the presence of an underlying disease are affected almost exclusively during a heat wave because their temperature rises easily if a thermal challenge is provided by the environment.

 Exertional heat stroke

-It occurs in young individuals with intact thermoregulation but it is overwhelmed by the heat production during exertion and inability of the body to dissipate this heat as high environmental temperature provides a unfavourable gradient for heat dissipation .
+It occurs in young individuals with intact thermoregulation but it is overwhelmed by the heat production during exertion and the inability of the body to dissipate this heat as high environmental temperature prevents heat dissipation.

 Comparison of Classic and Exertional Heatstroke